-There have been no changes in the Company's internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) that occurred during the fiscal quarter ended December 31, 2018, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
-During the year ended December 31, 2018, we implemented controls to ensure we had identified all of the Company's lease agreements and properly assessed the impact of ASU 2016-02 on our financial statements to facilitate the adoption of this new guidance on January 1, 2019.
-We do not expect significant changes to our internal control over financial reporting due to the adoption of the new standard.
+There have been no changes in the Company's internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) that occurred during the fiscal quarter ended December 31, 2019, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+During the year ended December 31, 2019, the Company implemented new controls to ensure continued compliance with the new leasing guidance in ASC 842 that was adopted on January 1, 2019.